tmohayai/ParamSim/README.md

   * detected: whether the particle is seen by the ECAL

   * etime: smeared mc time by 1 ns, reco by the ECAL (if reaches or seen in ECAL only)

+- Geometry information (simple flags 0 or 1)

+  * isFidStart/End: Check if the particle start/end point is in the fiducial volume of the TPC

+  * isTPCStart/End: Check if the particle start/end point is in the volume of the TPC (includes fiducial and out of fiducial)

+  * isCaloStart/End: Check if the particle start/end point is in the ECAL

+  * isThroughCaloStart/End: Check if the particle start/end point is not in the TPC and the ECAL (assumes went through the ECAL)

 recopidecal: reconstructed PDG code of the neutral particles with the ECAL.
 A value of 0 is considered if the particle does not reach ECAL or if it is not a neutral particle.